raianilar17/raianilar17/README.md

 - 👋 Hi, I’m Anil rai
 - 👀 I’m interested in Autonoumous car
-- 🌱 I’m currently learning Machine learning and Deep learning
+- 🌱 I’m currently working on Machine learning, Deep learning, and Computer vision.
 - 💞️ I’m looking to collaborate on Self-driving car projects
 - 📫 You can reach me raianilar17@gmail.com